0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 }
 ```

-This Policy Document will allow the instance to attach the Elastic IP to itself.
+This Policy Document will allow the instance the ability to attach the Elastic IP to itself.

 ### UserData